Zoro-YT/FREE-RDP/README.md

 ## Steps
 1. Goto https://colab.research.google.com/
 2. Paste this the text on PASTE.txt
-3.Click The Run And Follow The Instructions!
+3. Click The Run And Follow The Instructions!